-Association Between Biomarkers and eGFR Decline in Pulmonary Hypertension
+Association Between Biomarkers and Kidney Function Decline in Pulmonary Hypertension

-Association Between Biomarkers and Decline in Estimated Glomerular Filtration Rate in Patients With Pulmonary Hypertension
+Association Between Biomarkers and Kidney Function Decline in Patients With Pulmonary Hypertension

-The objective of this study is to examine the association between urinary and plasma biomarkers and the change of estimated glomerular filtration rate (eGFR) in patients with pulmonary hypertension (PH) as a tool to identify patients at high risk for short-term eGFR decline.
+The objective of this study is to examine the association between urinary and plasma biomarkers and change in estimated glomerular filtration rate (eGFR) among patients with pulmonary hypertension (PH).

 Study Overview